 He loved his stuffed animal toys and would carry them with him at all times.
 Rarely could he be found without a stuffed animal nearby, even well into adulthood.

 Elvis made it through two major knee surgeries a few years back.
+We even got veterinarian clinic remote treatment done for him for a few other maladies that he was suffering from.
 While by no means an ideal patient, he did eventually make an excellent recovery and we were all glad that he could resume his regular dog duties (sleeping, drooling, etc.).

 He wasn’t much of a licker, which was fantastic considering how dirty his jowls were.
 Always full of slobber, a shake of his head was known to send it several feet and landing quite high up on walls.
 So high in fact it was difficult to fathom at times.
 He was so filthy and stinky, but so likable that it didn’t matter.
 Becoming drenched in slobber was easily worth the risk of getting close to such a fine dog.

 I spent many hours protecting him from thunderstorms, lighting, stressful situations, etc. He would just sit pretty much on top of my feet (not that comfy for me) and I’d pet him until we rode out whatever scary situation was affecting him.

 Our walks around Linwood were always a pleasure.
 While he was known to want to call it quits after only a block on many occasions, we did get around 2 miles or so for a bit.
 He always attracted quite the audience, with people constantly stopping to ask more about him, or waving from their cars at him.
 He was quite the popular walker.

 I have so many great and wonderful memories of Elvis the Dog.
 While my family and I will be deeply saddened by his loss, I do know that we gave him the best life we possibly could and that he knew that.
 He was so happy to be a part of our family and to look after and protect my brother Frank while he was with us.
 He will be missed a great deal.